 The bar and restaurant setting was perfect for when we took our meals together or ended the day with a nightcap.
 We did that a lot on this trip!

 Some other great things about Hotel Yasmin include it’s surprising affordability for such a property (rooms start at 100 euros a night) and proximity to notable areas like Wenceslas Square, Old Town Square and the Charles Bridge.
-But if you’re like me and prefer to find a “bang for your buck“, it’s always wise to look for deals and compare good hotels in Prague.

 Through the course of my tour, we stayed at four different hotels.
 Hotel Yasmin stood out from the others as a unique design hotel that didn’t settle for boring, stale, standard decor found in most large chain hotels.
 They were daring with their design choices of stars, strangely shaped objects, sphere lighting fixtures and although I hate to admit it … even in their guest room bathroom decor.